netguru-training/workshops/README.md

 10. Make sure your project is available on heroku.

-### Here are some great resources to help you with kicking off your adventure with Rails:
+### Here are some great resources to help you with kicking off your adventure with Ruby and Rails:

 * [http://www.codeschool.com/paths/ruby](http://www.codeschool.com/paths/ruby) - free Ruby and Rails courses available at the elementary level
-* you want to be sure your Rails basis are solid?
+* you want to be sure your Ruby basis are solid?
 Check out the Ruby Koans - [http://rubykoans.com/](http://rubykoans.com/)
 * [http://guides.rubyonrails.org/](http://guides.rubyonrails.org/) - sooner or later this one will come in handy
 * not feeling comfortable with JavaScript / jQuery?
 CodeSchool can help you with this one too - [http://www.codeschool.com/courses/try-jquery](http://www.codeschool.com/courses/try-jquery)